 On the flip side, working from home can cause:

 Ultimately, the key for workplaces going forward is going to be flexibility in balancing organisational needs and the personal needs and preferences of employees.
 What we know is that employee mental wellbeing is a key ingredient of any successful business, and the pandemic has put a spotlight on the way in which workplace arrangements can affect that.
+Having a plan for implementing a flexible or hybrid work model is something most modern businesses must consider, and there is no one-size-fits-all model - but several informative guides exist to provide insights on what might be right for you.

 We’re in a moment of change, so it’s the perfect time to be talking about what improvements can be made.